 17. Snap or Flatpak

-Snap and Flatpak are highly acclaimed as the future of software packaging for Linux and for good reason as well.
-Ubuntu 18.04 ships with Snap Software packaging by default.
+Snap and Flatpak are highly acclaimed as the future of software packaging for Linux and good reason as well.
+Ubuntu 20 ships with Snap Software packaging by default.
 Hence, you would be able to get the Snap applications with the latest updates and features from the Snap store.

-Likewise, you can also try out the similar package called Flatpak which is the preferred in the Linux Mint distribution.
+Likewise, you can also try out a similar package called Flatpak, which is preferred in the Linux Mint distribution.
 If you want to choose for yourself, you can try out both of them and compare them side by side.

 To install Flatpak on Ubuntu, launch the terminal and enter the following command —